 All students are entitled to transportation by the district to the extent required by law.
 Transportation departments do not have the ability or the right to deny transportation for children who are in foster care, homeless or attend private or charter schools.
 Parents who may have missed the due date to request out of district transportation due to a reasonable excuse may file a 310 appeal with the Commissioner of Education.

 School bus drivers, monitors, attendants and mechanics are required perform a self-health assessment for symptoms of COVID-19 before arriving to work.
 If personnel are experiencing any of the symptoms of COVID-19, they will notify their employer as per the reporting policies and seek medical attention.

-School bus drivers, monitors, attendants and mechanics must wear a face covering along with an optional face shield.
+School bus drivers, monitors, attendants and mechanics must wear a face covering.

 Transportation staff (drivers, monitors, attendants, mechanics and cleaners) will be trained and provided periodic refreshers on the proper use of personal protective equipment and the signs and symptoms of COVID-19.